 What we like: Work glove feel and fantastic look.

-What we don’t: Not as warm or waterproof.
+What we don’t: Not as warm as other options.

-You won’t find a more beautiful ski glove than the Hestra Fall Line 3-Finger.
+You won’t find a more beautiful ski glove than the Hestra Freeride CZone 3-Finger.
 This all-leather, undercuff design with exposed stitching is a work of art.
-It’s a great tribute to Hestra’s long history of glove making, and in addition to skiing, the Fall Line 3-Finger and standard glove model are among our favorite options for everyday wear and work in the winter.
-It’s true that the Fall Line isn’t for everyone as warmth and water resistance fall noticeably short of the Oyuki Pep above (it’s best for mild days or those working up some heat), but you won’t find a better-made mitt.
+It’s a great tribute to Hestra’s long history of glove making, and in addition to skiing, the Freeride CZone 3-Finger is one of our favorite options for everyday wear and work in the winter.
+It’s true that the Freeride isn’t for everyone as warmth falls short of the Oyuki Pep above (it’s best for mild days or those working up some heat), but you won’t find a better-made mitt.
 Period.
+If waterproofing isn't a must-have for you, Hestra's iconic Fall Line 3-Finger is largely similar but less versatile.

 One small design oversight we’ve noticed is that when we cinch the cuff, there is a fair amount of excess strap hanging off the end.
-If you don’t have small wrists this shouldn’t be an issue, but the loose strap did occasionally catch on our jacket sleeve and was a minor annoyance.
-But that did little to dampen our enthusiasm for the Fall Line, and we especially love the removable insulated liner included in the latest version.
-Added up, the Hestra deftly balances comfort, dexterity, and a premium look and feel, making it one of our favorite premium gloves for dry days at the resort.
+This will likely only be an issue for those with small wrists, although the loose strap did occasionally catch on our jacket sleeve and was a minor annoyance.
+But that did little to dampen our enthusiasm for the Freeride.
+Added up, the Hestra deftly balances comfort, dexterity, and a premium look and feel, making it one of our favorite high-end gloves for stormy days at the resort.

 Flylow Gear Super D Glove (ski gloves)Cuff style: Gauntlet